Pillar 2 - Performance Efficiency

 - Examine the SQL for the selected queries that reference the same table or view to find patterns that can help you define a reflection on that table or view that satisfies as many of those queries as possible.

 Creating more reflections than are necessary to support your data consumers can lead to the use of more resources than might be optimal for your environment, both in terms of system resources and the time and attention devoted to working with them.
+Create them only when data consumers are experiencing slow query responses, or when reports are not meeting established SLAs.

-- In the third layer, users create views that perform joins and other expensive operations.
+Create reflections where they do the most work without duplicating the work of other reflections by you create them in layers.
+In the Business layer, create views that perform joins and other expensive operations.
 This layer is where the intensive work on data is performed.
 These users then create reflections (raw, aggregation, or both) from their views.
+In the Application layer where users can create lightweight views for dashboards, reports, and visualization tools, they can also create aggregation reflections, as needed.

 Use Supporting Anchors